 Management guidelines in other states vary.
 In general, a treatment is recommended in cole crops when 3 to 10% of the plants are infested.
 In fresh market tomatoes, treatment is needed when 3% fruit feeding (shallow, dry-cavities in the fruit) is noted.
 In snap beans, sprays for beet armyworm are recommended when 20-30% defoliation occurs before bloom or 10-15% after bloom.

 Beet armyworm has few effective parasites or predators which can effectively reduce its numbers.
-Most Bacillus thuringiensisformulations, which are used to control corn earworm, cabbage looper, imported cabbageworm, diamondback moth, and many other caterpillars are not effective against beet armyworm.
+Most Bacillus thuringiensis formulations, which are used to control corn earworm, cabbage looper, imported cabbageworm, diamondback moth, and many other caterpillars are not effective against beet armyworm.
 Xentari, a Bt var azaiwi strain, is effective.
-SpinTor, Intrepid, and Confirm provide very good control of beet armyworm and are labeled for use on fruiting vegetables, cole crops, and leafy vegetables.
-If a complex of insect pests including beet armyworm are present, treat them as beet armyworm when selecting an insecticide.
+If a complex of caterpillars including beet armyworm are present, Be sure to use a product effective against beet armyworm.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.